sharad735/sharad735/README.md

 - 👋 Hi, I’m @sharad735.
 - 👀 I’m interested in Programming, Web Designing.
 - 🌱 I’m currently learning some front end technologies.
-- 💞️ I’m looking to collaborate on any Technology.
+- 💞️ I’m looking to collaborate on new python backend projects.
 - 📫 How to reach me sharadbhise735@gmail.com.

 <!---